 |"Account Suspension Threshold" (Below this threshold results in suspension of your account)|

-This section lists some common reasons that your Price Accuracy score might drop:
+This section describes some common reasons that your Price Accuracy Scores might drop.

 If the prices in Google's price cache do not match the prices on your website, the data might be out of date.